awslabs/assisted-log-enabler-for-aws/README.md

 ```

 ## Additional Tools
-For analysing logs created by Assisted Log Enabler for AWS, consider taking a look at the AWS Security Analytics Bootstrap, a tool that provides an Amazon Athena analysis environment that's quick to deploy, ready to use, and easy to maintain.
+For analyzing logs created by Assisted Log Enabler for AWS, consider taking a look at the AWS Security Analytics Bootstrap, a tool that provides an Amazon Athena analysis environment that's quick to deploy, ready to use, and easy to maintain.
 [Link](https://github.com/awslabs/aws-security-analytics-bootstrap)

 ## Costs